Uncategorized

 1. Lab Requests

 Labs may need a physician’s signature to draw blood or perform other tests so they can get reimbursed by a patient’s insurer.
 Healthcare providers often do not have labs in-house and have to outsource these services.
 As part of the process, physicians might print out lab request forms and hand them to patients.
+Cloud faxing allows physicians to skip the printing step and digitally sign and send lab test requests.
+Doctors can also receive lab results securely through their cloud faxing service and not have to worry about the documents getting lost or seen by others.

 2. Pharmacy Refills